xythobuz/xythobuz.github.io/input/projects/giessomat.md

 </div>

 The software can easily be configured to run with more or less fertilizers and outlets, as much as the ESP32 GPIOs can provide.
-Alternatively, you can also use an Arduino for the controller instead of the ESP, losing the webinterface.
+Alternatively, you can also use an Arduino for the controller instead of the ESP, losing the web interface.
 Or you can also compile the software to run both UI and control on one Arduino, as long as it has enough GPIOs for your needs (or an ESP, but I haven't tested that).
-You can of course also just leave out the UI and use solely the webinterface on the ESP.
+You can of course also just leave out the UI and use solely the web interface on the ESP.
 See the [README.md of the project](https://git.xythobuz.de/thomas/giess-o-mat/src/branch/master/README.md) for more details.

 Doing some programming, it would also be possible to use some kind of port-extender or run also the UI on an ESP.
 And of course also the now-obsolete SerialLCD could be replaced with something different without too much work.